abtion/guidelines/behaviour_and_protocol/feedback.md

 #### Manipulative Insincerity
 Manipulative Insincerity — backstabbing, political or passive-aggressive behavior — is what happens when you neither Care Personally nor Challenge Directly.
 It’s praise that is insincere, flattery to a person’s face and harsh criticism behind their back.
 Often it’s a self-protective reaction to Obnoxious Aggression.
 This is the worst kind of feedback fail.

+#### Radical Candor
+Radical Candor, sometimes known as 'being respectfully blunt,' occurs when you Challenge Directly and Care Personally.
+It's guidance that is both kind and clear, as well as specific and sincere.
+Giving honest feedback to peers can be challenging, especially when you care about them.
+The key is to view it as a means of helping each other improve.

 ### The matrix
 ![Radical Candor Matrix](./radical-candor-matrix.png)